project-illium/illium-documentation/docs/overview/introduction.md

 data need not be an all-or-nothing proposition whereby the person you share the data with necessarily sees everything.
 Instead, it's possible to make use of Illium's zk-snark functionality to selectively share only the parts of a transaction or contract that are relevant, while keeping everything else private.

-Additionally, Illium makes use of novel improvements to the avalanche consensus algorithm to offer nearly instantaneous transaction finalization.
+Additionally, Illium makes use of novel improvements to the [Avalanche Consensus protocol](./consensus.md) to offer nearly instantaneous transaction finalization.